-- Appointing the designated teacher for CiC and PLAC. - Allowing the designated teacher the time and facilities to succeed in carrying out their duties. - Overseeing this policy and monitoring its implementation, feeding back to the governing board annually on the following: - The number of CIC and PLAC in the school - o An analysis of assessment scores as a cohort, compared to other pupil groups - o The attendance of CiC and PLAC, compared to other pupil groups - The level of suspensions and permanent exclusions, compared to other pupil groups - Ensuring all members of staff are aware that supporting CiC and PLAC is a key priority. - Actively challenging negative stereotypes of CiC.
+- Appointing the Designated Teacher for CiC and PLAC. - Allowing the Designated Teacher the time and facilities to succeed in carrying out their duties. - Overseeing this policy and monitoring its implementation, feeding back to the governing board annually on the following: - o The number of CIC and PLAC in the school - o An analysis of assessment scores as a cohort, compared to other pupil groups - o The attendance of CiC and PLAC, compared to other pupil groups - The level of suspensions and permanent exclusions, compared to other pupil groups - Ensuring all members of staff are aware that supporting CiC and PLAC is a key priority. - Actively challenging negative stereotypes of CiC.

-3.4 The designated teacher for CIC and PLAC is responsible for:
+3.4 The Designated Teacher for CIC and PLAC is responsible for:

-- Building relationships with health, education and social care partners and other partners so that they and the VSH understand the support available to CiC and PLAC. - Promoting the educational achievement of CiC and PLAC at the school. - Acting as the main contact for social services and the virtual school. - Promoting a culture of high expectations and aspirations. - Ensuring CiC are involved in reviewing and setting their own targets. - Gaining the knowledge and skills to advise and support staff on teaching and behaviour strategies for CiC and PLAC - Ensuring that CiC and PLAC are prioritised for one-to-one tuition and support. - Supporting new CiC admissions to the school: - Provide pre-admission support and where appropriate, an enhanced 'welcome' phase in the first days and weeks at the school.

-- On admission of a CiC to the school, liaising with the VS to agree a date for a PEP meeting. - Leading on how the child's personal education plan PEP is developed and used in school to ensure the child's progress towards targets is supported and monitored. - Liaising with the SENCO to ensure all pupil needs are met. - Working with the child's social worker, VSHT and VST to develop and implement their PFP. - Working with the Headteacher to submit an annual report to the governing board, which details the progress of all CiC and PLAC.
+- Building relationships with health, education and social care partners and other partners so that they and the VSH understand the support available to CiC and PLAC. - Promoting the educational achievement of CiC and PLAC at the school. - Acting as the main contact for social services and the Virtual School. - Promoting a culture of high expectations and aspirations. - Ensuring CiC are involved in reviewing and setting their own targets. - Gaining the knowledge and skills to advise and support staff on teaching and behaviour strategies for CiC and PLAC - Ensuring that CiC and PLAC are prioritised for one-to-one tuition and support. - Supporting new CiC admissions to the school: - Provide pre-admission support and where appropriate, an enhanced 'welcome' phase in the first days and weeks at the school. - On admission of a CiC to the school, liaising with the VS to agree a date for a PEP meeting. - Leading on how the child's Personal Education Plan (PEP) is developed and used in school to ensure the child's progress towards targets is supported and monitored. - Liaising with the SENDCO to ensure all pupil needs are met. - Working with the child's social worker, VSHT and VST to develop and implement their PEP - Working with the Headteacher to submit an annual report to the governing board, which details the progress of all CiC and PLAC.

-3.5 The SENCo is responsible for:
+3.5 The SENDCo is responsible for:

-- Ensuring they are involved in reviewing PEP and care plans for CiC if the child has Special Educational Needs. - Liaising with the class teacher, designated teacher, specialists and parents when considering interventions to support the progress of PLAC.
+- Ensuring they are involved in reviewing PEP and care plans for CiC if the child has Special Educational Needs. - Liaising with the class teacher, designated teacher, specialists and parents when considering interventions to support the progress of CIC/PLAC. - Liaising regularly with the Corporate Parents for children in care Virtual School & Social Worker. - Ensuring timely assessment and intervention is in place through provision mapping and allocation of resources to meet specific needs.